 Sudbury Community Electricity Aggregation (CEA) is the Town’s program to provide residents and businesses new choices for electricity supply.

 The program has been active since August 2017, and in August 2020, the Town changed electricity suppliers, to NextEra Energy Services.
-No action is required to remain in the Sudbury CEA program with the new supplier.
-Sudbury CEA is a municipal aggregation, or Community Electricity Aggregation, program operated by the Town of Sudbury.
 With Sudbury CEA, Eversource continues to deliver electricity and manage all electricity billing.
-The only change is the source and cost of electricity supply, chosen by the Town of Sudbury through a competitive bidding process.
+The only change is the source and cost of electricity supply, chosen by the Town of Sudbury through a competitive bid process.

 Sudbury CEA offers three choices for your electricity supply.
 The chart below describes these choices and compares them to current Basic Service electricity supply rates from Eversource.